slobodan-ristic/AuthenticationManager/README.md

 let authenticationManager: AuthenticationManageable = AuthenticationManager()
 ```

-With object you can use 2 functions:
+With this instance you can use 2 functions:
 - first 'biometricsType', with which check whether device support touch ID or face ID.
 Function return error if authentication isn't available.
 ```ruby
 authenticationManager.biometricsType